 For all studies using custom code in the generation or processing of datasets, a statement must be included in the Methods section, under the subheading "Code availability", indicating whether and how the code can be accessed, including any restrictions to access.
 This section should also include information on the versions of any software used, if relevant, and any specific variables or parameters used to generate, test, or process the current dataset.

-All the data processing and data view were conducted under R (version 3.5.1)15.
-Source code is available on the Open Science Framework.
-The code is detailed commended with instructions for users.
-The intent of the code is to illustrate how some missing background information were fill based on other data sources, data quality check, and to explain how some soil health indicators are grouped based on the basic information.
-The code and the SoilHealthDB are freely for individual, academic, research, and commercial usage, but it could not be repacked or sold without written permission.
+All the data processing and data visualization were conducted under R (version 3.5.1)15.
+The source code is available on the Open Science Framework.
+The code is detailed with instructions for users.
+The intent of the code is to illustrate how some missing background information was filled in based on other data sources.
+The code also intends to check data quality, and to explain how some soil health indicators are grouped based on the basic information.
+The code and the SoilHealthDB are available for individual, academic, research, and commercial usage, but it could not be repacked or sold without written permission.

 Data Records